evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 title: Test your Evo.lua application
 ---

-Learn how to use the builtin testing framework in your application.
+Learn how to use the builtin testing facilities in your application.

 ## TODOs